PretendoNetwork/nintendo-wiki/docs/rmc.md

 | [String](/docs/nex/types#string) | Method name, with the protocol name as a prefix |
 | ...                              | Response data                                   |

 In all known cases, the method name string in responses ends with a `*`.
-Looking at the response handlers for Watch Dogs on the Wii U, this seems to be related to a "return value pointer", though it is not entirely clear at this time
+Looking at the response handlers for some games, this seems to be related to a "return value pointer", though it is not entirely clear at this time

 **On error:**